Milan Mučibabić

-Milan Mučibabić, an author and journalist, was born in 1922 in Nevesinje, Bosnia and Herzegovina.
-After graduating from the construction engineering high school, he got a job in Steel Works in Zenica.
+Milan Mučibabić (1922 – 1985) was an author and journalist born in Nevesinje, Bosnia and Herzegovina.
+After graduating from the construction engineering high school, he got a job in steel works in Zenica.
 In 1941, at the start of World War II, he joined the army as a partisan and participated in defending his country.
-After the war, we worked as a youth activist and later as a journalist for "Oslobodjenje" where he stayed until his early retirement in 1969 when he completely devoted himself to his literary work.
-As a journalist, he wrote particularly interesting reports about local villages, agriculture, and various pieces about people and happenings during and after the war.
-He is a recipient of numerous journalistic and literary awards and also the renowned Sixth of April Award which he received for his literary works.
+After the war, he worked as a youth activist and later as a journalist for "Oslobodjenje", where he stayed until his early retirement in 1969 after which he devoted himself to his literary work.
+As a journalist, he wrote reports about local villages, agriculture, and various pieces about people and happenings during and after the war.
+He is a recipient of numerous journalistic and literary awards, including the Sixth of April Award which he received for his literary works.
 He published a number of books, the most notable of which was the trilogy "Stone and ashes" for which he received recognition as the best novel with a war theme.
-With that work, he concluded the series of novels and literature with the World War II theme.
 He died in 1985 in Sarajevo where he is also buried.